London Corresponding Society: United Britons

 The government's closure of peaceful avenues for reform agitation, and the prospect of French assistance, encouraged a radical rump to consider the threat implicit in the Copenhagen Fields address: to achieve universal male suffrage and annual parliaments by physical force.
 In this, they were supported by the United Irishmen.
+The LCS's Moral and Political Magazine applauded the democratic spirit of the "floating republics" created by the Spithead and Nore mutinies in April and May 1797.
+But, while the government was quick to see the hand of the LCS and of the United Irishmen, whose members were present and whose literature circulated among the sailors, no evidence emerged of the mutineers being directed by societies' agents.
+A revolutionary conspiracy takes clearer shape with the arrival in London of the Irish priest James Coigly.

-In the summer of 1797, following the Spithead and Nore mutinies, in which the government had been quick to see the hand of radical societies, the Irish priest James Coigly arrived from Manchester.
-In Manchester Goigly and a cotton spinner from Belfast, James Dixon, had helped convert the town's Corresponding Society into the republican, United Englishmen.
-Bound by a test that promised to "Remove the diadem and take off the crown ... [and to] exalt him that is low and abuse him that is high". the United men went on to organise in Stockport, Bolton, Warrington and Birmingham.
+In Manchester, Coigly and a cotton spinner from Belfast, James Dixon, had helped convert the town's Corresponding Society into the republican, United Englishmen.
+Bound by a test that promised to "Remove the diadem and take off the crown ... [and to] exalt him that is low and abuse him that is high", the United men went on to organise in Stockport, Bolton, Warrington and Birmingham.
+Like the United Scotsmen, in their constitutions the new societies were "direct copies of the United Irishmen".

-Presenting himself as an emissary of the United Irish executive in Dublin, Coigly met with leading members of the LCS, among them the Irishmen Edward Despard, the brothers Benjamin and John Binns, William Henry Hamilton, and the Society's chairman Alexander Galloway (in protest against the violent turn in rhetoric, his predecessor Francis Place had resigned).
+Presenting himself as an emissary of the United Irish executive in Dublin, Coigly met with leading members of the LCS, among them the Irishmen Edward Despard, the brothers Benjamin and John Binns, William Henry Hamilton, and Alexander Galloway who had succeeded as the Society's chairman when, in protest against the violent turn in rhetoric, Francis Place resigned.
 Meetings were held at Furnival's Inn, Holborn, where United delegates from London, Scotland and the regions were reported to have committed themselves "to overthrow the present Government, and to join the French as soon as they made a landing in England" (in December 1796 only weather had prevented a major French landing in Ireland).

 In March 1798 Coigly was arrested in a party with O'Connor, Benjamin Binns, and John Allen at Margate just as they were to embark for France.
 Found on his person was an address (composed by Dr. Crossfield) to the French Directory from the "United Britons".
 While its suggestion of a mass movement primed for insurrection had been scarcely credible, it was sufficient proof of the intent to invite and encourage a French invasion.
 Coigly was hanged in June.